Table of Contents

 Finishing can be decided later

-For many pre engineered steel buildings in India, finishing choices decide performance.
+For many pre-engineered buildings in India, finishing choices decide performance.
 Insulation, ventilation, drainage, and corrosion protection are not decorative.
 They affect heat load, condensation, rusting, and operating cost.
 When these are treated as later decisions, the building starts operating with patchwork fixes and higher maintenance.

 Using these examples in a real project